-As we mentioned elsewhere, old paintings on the walls of rock shelters across West Arnhem Land informed the way the modern mainstream culture recognise the authenticity of the practice of didgeridoo playing.
-Sites at Ubirr in the Kakadu National Park, and then other sites nearby across the South Alligator River around Gunbalanya depict mago players; some of these paintings are around 1500 years old – therefore these are the oldest known record of didgeridoo players.
-Nevertheless, the area of our current interest is the current oldest known sites of the instrument.
+As we mentioned elsewhere, old paintings on walls of rock shelters across West Arnhem Land informed the way the modern mainstream culture recognise the authenticity of the practice of didgeridoo playing.
+Sites at Ubirr in the Kakadu National Park, and then other sites nearby across the South Alligator River around Gunbalanya, depict mako players.
+Some of these paintings are around 1500 years old, that makes these the oldest known record of didgeridoo players.
+Nevertheless, the area of our current interest is the oldest known sites of the didgeridoo.

-Perhaps nobody knows where exactly the first didgeridoo was played, but some other suggestions might lead us to Western, and Northwest Arnhem Land.
-During our consultations in Arnhem Land between 2017 and 2021, several Indigenous elders pointed to the area north of the above-mentioned rock paintings, namely Goulburn and Croker Island; during personal conversations with senior Gupapuyŋu elder Dhulumburrk Gaykamaŋu (dec.), we were told that originally the didgeridoo belongs to the Maung, the traditional owners of Goulburn Island and the adjacent mainland.
-Our countless conversations with senior yiḏaki-boss Djalu’ Gurruwiwi (dec.) focused on a didgeridoo type that he was responsible for, called Djuŋgirriny’; as Djalu’ explained, through songlines, it is connected to Goulburne Island (read more here).
-During our fieldtrips to Croker Island in 2017 and 2018, Iwaidja artawirr (the Iwaidja name for mago) players Jimmy Cooper and Ian Yarmirr talked about a local sacred instrument, located in the bush near Minjilang community, and according to their accounts it is linked to the neighbouring Goulburn Island.
+Perhaps nobody knows where exactly the first didgeridoo was played, but some other suggestions might lead us to West and Northwest Arnhem Land.
+During our consultations in Arnhem Land between 2017 and 2021, several Indigenous elders pointed to the area North of the above-mentioned rock paintings, namely Goulburn and Croker Island.
+During personal conversations with senior Gupapuyŋu elder Dhulumburrk Gaykamaŋu (dec.), we were told that originally the didgeridoo belongs to the Maung, the traditional owners of Goulburn Island and the adjacent mainland.
+Our countless conversations with senior yiḏaki-boss Djalu’ Gurruwiwi (dec.) focused on a didgeridoo type that he was responsible for, called Djuŋgirriny’; as Djalu’ explained, Djuŋgirriny’ is connected to Goulburne Island through songlines (read more here).
+During our fieldtrips to Croker Island in 2017 and 2018, Iwaidja artawirr (the Iwaidja name for mako) players Jimmy Cooper and Ian Yarmirr talked about a local sacred instrument, located in the bush near Minjilang community, and according to their accounts it is linked to the neighbouring Goulburn Island.
 Even though these conversations cannot lead us to any conclusions about the origin of the didgeridoo, they show us some interesting correlations between different independent views amongst Indigenous people across the region.